Geometric Hyperscanning of Affect under Active Inference: Second-Person Neuroscience and Dyadic Active Inference

 Then, in a dyadic setting, we can express the joint free energy as:

+Here, $G_{\text{joint}}$ quantifies the shared divergence between the dyad’s joint beliefs and its joint generative model.
+High joint valence corresponds to low joint free energy (smooth alignment), whereas affective ruptures correspond to spikes in joint free energy (misalignment and uncertainty).
 At the dyadic level, recursive coupling of valence creates a shared attractor structure: higher valence biases policy selection toward trajectories that preserve narrative coherence and reduce expected future free energy.
-Conversely, negative valence can trigger exploratory policies aimed at restoring alignment or withdrawing from destabilizing interactional trajectories.
-In this way, valence modulates both immediate affective dynamics and the agent’s future epistemic and instrumental uncertainty. \paragraph{} Critically, moments of affective rupture—sharp drops in valence—correspond to increases in joint free energy, typically arising from mismatches in the agents’ self-model priors.
+Conversely, negative valence can trigger exploratory policies to restore alignment or withdraw from destabilizing interactional trajectories.
+This way, valence modulates immediate affective dynamics and the agent’s future epistemic and instrumental uncertainty. \paragraph{} Critically, moments of affective rupture—sharp drops in valence—correspond to increases in joint free energy, typically arising from mismatches in the agents’ self-model priors.
 These transitions are not noise but informative inflection points in the dyadic generative process.
 Mismatches in self-model coherence directly elevate free energy, as valence encodes deviations between observed interaction outcomes and expected self-relevant predictions.
 Because valence reflects each agent’s affective confidence in their internal model, it serves as both a readout of local free energy minimization and a control signal that shapes future joint free energy via policy adaptation.
 This recursive structure is central to how dyadic affective inference maintains, destabilizes, or reconstructs interpersonal synchrony over time.